 Chiropractic adjustments, while they can produce cracking noises, do not actually crack or break anything.
 The noise you occasionally hear is simply escaping gas from the joints, like when you open a bottle of soda.
 The chiropractor does not break or fracture the spine to realign it, but gently repositions the spinal joints to their proper position via manual manipulation.

 While some patients report muscle soreness afterwards, no one has reported any type of serious side affects from adjustments and most people state that they feel an immediate sense of relief after their adjustments.

 Chances are that your chiropractor will recommend yoga in addition to your other treatments.
 If the clinic does not hold yoga classes at the facility, they will be able to recommend a suitable yoga studio/instructor that works with patients who suffer from scoliosis.
-You may wish to consider attending a yoga retreat.

 While yoga has been proven to help with both the pain of scoliosis and to improve the positioning of the spine, until you are more familiar with the poses, these should be done under the supervision of your chiropractor or physical therapist, unless your yoga instructor has specialized training in this area.